mattiacroci8-ctrl/fx-pairs-eurusd-gbpusd/README.md

 Period: 2020–2024

-Strategy class: Statistical arbitrage / pairs trading
+Strategy type: Statistical arbitrage / pairs trading

-Goal: Evaluate whether a mean-reverting spread can be exploited under realistic assumptions
+Objective: assess whether a mean-reverting spread can be exploited under realistic assumptions

-The analysis highlights the regime-dependent nature of FX pairs trading and documents cases where the strategy is inactive or unprofitable.

 Methodology
-1. Data preprocessing
+Data

 Daily close prices

 Time zones normalized and removed

-Alignment on common trading days
+Series aligned on common trading days

-2. Hedge ratio estimation
+Hedge ratio

 Rolling OLS regression on log-prices

 Window length: 120 trading days

-Dynamic hedge ratio (beta_t)
+Time-varying hedge ratio (beta)

-3. Spread construction
-Spreadt=log⁡(PtEURUSD)−βtlog⁡(PtGBPUSD)
 Spread
-t
-	​

-=log(P
-t
-EURUSD
-	​

-)−β
-t
-	​

-log(P
-t
-GBPUSD
-	​

-)
-4. Signal generation
+Constructed as log(EUR/USD) minus beta times log(GBP/USD)

+Signals

 Rolling z-score of the spread

-Entry: |z| > 2.5

-Exit: z = 0

-Stop: |z| > 3.5
+Entry when absolute z-score exceeds 2.5

+Exit at mean reversion (z = 0)

+Stop-loss when absolute z-score exceeds 3.5

-5. Regime filter (key component)
+Regime filter

 Mean-reversion speed estimated via half-life

-Trades allowed only when estimated half-life < 60 days
+Trades allowed only when estimated half-life is below 60 days

 Prevents trading during trend-dominated regimes

-6. Backtesting assumptions
+Backtest assumptions

-Positions executed with one-day lag (no look-ahead bias)
+One-day execution lag (no look-ahead bias)

 PnL computed on log-returns (consistent with hedge estimation)

 Transaction costs applied on both legs (beta-weighted)

-Out-of-sample evaluation via time-based split (70% / 30%)
+Time-based out-of-sample split (70% / 30%)

 Results Summary

-Average rolling return correlation: ~0.7
+Average rolling return correlation: approximately 0.7

-Estimated half-lives: often > 1 year
+Estimated half-lives often exceed one year

-Strategy activation: ~25% of the sample
+Strategy activation around 25% of the sample

-Number of trades: very limited

-Out-of-sample trades: none
+Very limited number of trades

+No trades generated in the out-of-sample period

-The results indicate that EUR/USD–GBP/USD does not exhibit sufficiently fast mean reversion over the 2020–2024 period to support a viable daily pairs trading strategy.
+These results indicate that the EUR/USD–GBP/USD spread does not exhibit sufficiently fast or stable mean reversion over the 2020–2024 period.

 Interpretation

-Despite high liquidity and economic similarity, the EUR/USD–GBP/USD spread shows slow and unstable mean reversion during the sample period.
+Despite high liquidity and economic similarity, the EUR/USD–GBP/USD pair shows slow and unstable mean-reverting behavior in recent years.
-This leads to low strategy engagement and weak out-of-sample performance.
+The regime filter correctly prevents trading in unfavorable conditions, leading to low exposure and weak out-of-sample performance.

-Rather than forcing parameter choices to improve returns, the project demonstrates the importance of:

-regime awareness,

-diagnostic metrics beyond correlation,

-and negative results in quantitative research.
+This highlights the regime-dependent nature of FX pairs trading and the importance of diagnostic metrics beyond correlation.

 Key Takeaways

-High return correlation is not sufficient for pairs trading
+High return correlation alone is not sufficient for pairs trading

 Mean-reversion speed is a critical diagnostic

-Regime filtering can correctly prevent trading when conditions are unfavorable

-Not all economically intuitive pairs generate tradable statistical arbitrage opportunities
+Regime filters help avoid structurally unfavorable periods

+Negative results are informative in quantitative research

 How to run
 pip install -r requirements.txt python src/long_short_pairs_backtest.py

-CSV files must contain at least:
+CSV files must include at least the following columns:

 Date, Close

 Disclaimer

 This project is for educational and research purposes only.
-It does not constitute investment advice or a trading recommendation.
+It does not constitute investment advice.